Double Storey Extension Cost

 Planning

-Take a look at where your extension will be located and research whether you’ll need to consider the Party Wall Act (1996).
+- Party Wall Act (1996) — Take a look at where your extension will be located and research whether you’ll need to consider the Party Wall Act (1996).
 This sets out a framework to ensure neighbours sharing any wall are given notice of the prospective build and have a formalised method of putting forward any disagreements.

-Then consider how deliveries and equipment will be able to reach the work area, any rights of way and whether your current buildings insurance will cover you while the work is done (if not, you can purchase extension insurance).
+- Access, rights of way & insurance — Then consider how deliveries and equipment will be able to reach the work area, any rights of way and whether your current buildings insurance will cover you while the work is done (if not, you can purchase extension insurance).

-Planning permission is a further area to investigate – this will depend on the size and location of your extension, as well as how it fits in with your locale and any implications exerted by the existing building (e.g. if it is a listed building).
+- Planning permission / constraints — Planning permission is a further area to investigate – this will depend on the size and location of your extension, as well as how it fits in with your locale and any implications exerted by the existing building (e.g. if it is a listed building).

-If you decide to draw up the design yourself, you may need a draftsperson to help you put your plans into a format suitable for submission to your Local Planning Authority.
+- Drawing it yourself — If you decide to draw up the design yourself, you may need a draftsperson to help you put your plans into a format suitable for submission to your Local Planning Authority.
 You may also need a structural engineer to produce information for consideration of a Building Regulations Inspector.

-Finally, you will need to consider who will be completing the work.
+- Who will carry out the work — Finally, you will need to consider who will be completing the work.
 You will need to hire either a main contractor to complete the whole job or subcontractors should you wish to manage the project yourself.

-It is also worth considering whether your building contractor can do multiple types of work (e.g. plumbing, electrics, brickwork) so it is easier to ensure each piece of work is done at the right time.
+- Can the contractor multi‑trade — It is also worth considering whether your building contractor can do multiple types of work (e.g. plumbing, electrics, brickwork) so it is easier to ensure each piece of work is done at the right time.

-If you have researched your project and are able to provide your builder with enough information, they should be able to give you a fixed quote for the work, including a full breakdown of prices.
+- Fixed quote & breakdown — If you have researched your project and are able to provide your builder with enough information, they should be able to give you a fixed quote for the work, including a full breakdown of prices.

-A Building Inspector from your Local Authority will visit your building site at different stages of the build to check whether there are any problems which may require fixing.
+- Inspections during the build — A Building Inspector from your Local Authority will visit your building site at different stages of the build to check whether there are any problems which may require fixing.

 Groundwork

-The contractors will attend the site to measure out the foundations, and then a structural engineer will assess the ground and make any recommendations to the builders based on their findings.
+- Set out & assess ground — The contractors will attend the site to measure out the foundations, and then a structural engineer will assess the ground and make any recommendations to the builders based on their findings.

-A Buildings Inspector will visit at this point and make their recommendations, and the architect may also visit to communicate any clarifications to the contractors.
+- Early inspections & clarifications — A Buildings Inspector will visit at this point and make their recommendations, and the architect may also visit to communicate any clarifications to the contractors.

 Main Build

-Once your foundations have been laid and any drainage issues resolved, the contractors will start work on the external structure.
+- External structure — Once your foundations have been laid and any drainage issues resolved, the contractors will start work on the external structure.
 The builders will begin by erecting the external walls and joining the extension to the existing property.

-Once your building is watertight, the internal work can begin.
+- Knock‑through and temporary support — Once your building is watertight, the internal work can begin.
 The original external wall can now be knocked through into the extension, and a structural engineer will determine what support will be required to reinforce the exposed structure.

-A carpenter/joiner will build the internal frame of the rooms, including door frames and walls.
+- Internal frame and joinery — A carpenter/joiner will build the internal frame of the rooms, including door frames and walls.
 It is at this point that you’ll begin to see the layout and size of your extension, and what each room will look like.
 Your joiner may, at this stage, also do any custom-building work such as staircases and fitted cupboards.

-Once this is done, your electrician and plumber can start laying their pipes and wires into the wooden framework.
+- Electrical and plumbing services — Once this is done, your electrician and plumber can start laying their pipes and wires into the wooden framework.
 If you are getting a kitchen, bathroom or en-suite installed, the plumber will route your pipework to where you want your sinks, toilets and showers, and your electrician will ask you where you want your light switches, wall sockets and appliances.

-If you are having a gas oven or hob, a gas engineer should also attend at this point to install their pipework.
+- Gas engineer (if needed) — If you are having a gas oven or hob, a gas engineer should also attend at this point to install their pipework.
 After the pipes and wiring have been installed, the plasterer can begin work, and once the plaster is completely dry, the final decorative and installation work can begin.

-A joiner will likely need to return at this point to build door frames, skirting boards, window ledges, and hang internal doors.
+- Joiner returns — A joiner will likely need to return at this point to build door frames, skirting boards, window ledges, and hang internal doors.

 The Finishing Touches

-It’s now that you’ll be adding your light fittings, radiators, curtain rails, and other permanent features.
+- Final features and sign‑off — It’s now that you’ll be adding your light fittings, radiators, curtain rails, and other permanent features.
 At the end of this stage, the Buildings Inspector will return and check that all the work has been completed in alignment with policy and regulations – they will sign-off the work and provide a completion certificate.
 The workmen will now all leave, and you can look forward to putting your feet up in your new living space.

-Benefits of a Double-Storey Extension
+What Are the Benefits of a Double-Storey Extension?

 Types of Double Storey Extension